adobe-fonts/noto-emoji-svg/README.md

 	python3 make_aliases.py emoji_color_aliases.txt png

+## Generating PNG and SVG files

+In the event that only the original Ai artwork files are provided, use the following steps to generate PNG or SVG files:

+1. Open the Adobe Illustrator file(s)
+2. Select the menu File > Scripts > Other Script...
+3. Pick one of the scripts from the folder [ai_scripts](ai_scripts)
+4. Select a folder to save the output files into

 ## Cleaning/sanitizing the SVG artwork

 Whenever the SVG files are edited and saved with Adobe Illustrator they contain